cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | mooring
 | Definition: A place where a boat or ship is moored.
 | Usage: The boat had been at its usual moorings immediately prior to the storm.
 |
-|
-| interpolation
-| Definition: An interpolation is an addition to a piece of writing.
-| Usage: The interpolation appears to have been inserted very soon after the original text was finished.
-|
-| interleave [留白]
-| Definition: insert pages, typically blank ones, between the pages of (a book).
-| Usage: Books of maps interleaved with tracing paper.
-|
-| postscript
-| Definition: (abbr. **PS**) an extra message that you add at the end of a letter after your signature. [附言]
-| Usage: He added a postscript: "Leaving tomorrow".
-| Definition: an additional statement or action that provides further information on or a sequel to something.[后话]
-| Usage: As a postscript to this, Paul did finally marry.
-|
-| sequel
-| Definition: a book, film, movie, play etc. that continues the story of an earlier one. [续集]
-| Usage: A sequel to the hit movie *Sister Act*.
-| Definition: Something that takes place after  or as a result of an earlier event.
-| Usage: This encouragement to grow potatoes had a disastrous sequel some fifty years later.
-|
-| prologue
-| Definition: A prologue is a speech or section of text that introduces a play or book. [序]
-| Usage: The prologue to the novel is written in the form of a newspaper account.
-| Definition: If one event is a prologue to another, it leads to it. [序曲]
-| Usage: Civil unrest in a few isolated villages became the prologue to widerspread rebellion.
-|
-| elide
-| Definition: If you elide something, especially a distinction, you leave it out or ignore it.
-| Usage: These habits of thinking elide the difference between what is common and what is normal.
-| Definition: In linguistics, if you elide a word, you do not pronounce or write fully.
-| Usage: He complained about BBC announcers eliding their words.
-| Synonyms: omit, ignore, contract
-|
 | repository
 | Definition: A repository is a place where something is kept safely.
-| Synonyms: store
 | Usage: A church in Moscow became a repository for police files.
-| Definition: A repository of information is a person or group of people who know a lot of information about a particular place or subject.
+| Definition: A repository of information is a person or group of people who know a lot of information about a particular place or subject. [情报屋]
-| Usage: The repository of all important knowledge in a small town was the chief barman of the local pub.
+| Usage: The repository of all important knowledge in a small town was the chief barman [酒吧男侍] of the local pub.
 |
 | violate
 | violation